-Objective Projected Start and End Dates Type of Activity and Funding Source 24 Update Status 25

-C. Improve community awareness of July 2024 to OAA IIIB

-disability and aging resources through June 2028 funding;

-strategic outreach to consumers and Non-OAA

-service providers.
-The DAS Benefits and funding

-Resource Hub will spearhead outreach for sources

-the department, particularly focused on

-populations who are historically

-underrepresented in DAS services,

-including individuals living in San

-Francisco's less central neighborhoods,

-younger adults with disabilities, LGBTQ+

-communities, and some BIPOC

-subgroups.
-The DAS Hub will convene

-quarterly steering meetings to coordinate

-outreach strategy across DAS programs,

-and develop and track key metrics to

-understand the shared impact of

-departmental outreach efforts.
-7.1.20274 NI CAA

-D. Provide equitable, culturally inclusive, and affirming services for BIPOC and July 2024 to June 2028 Non-OAA

-LGBTQ+ people.
-In FY 2024-25, DAS will June 2028 funding sources

-administer Year 3 of our pilot LGBTQ+ sources

-Mental Health Connections program,

-which provides short-term counseling and

-therapy services to approximately 50

-LGBTQ+ individuals and HIV long-term

-survivors ages 50 and older annually.
+Objective Projected Start and End Dates Type of Activity and Funding Source 25 Update Status 26 B. Improve community awareness of disability and aging resources through strategic outreach to consumers and service providers.
+The DAS Benefits and Resource Hub will spearhead outreach for the department, particularly focused on populations who are historically underrepresented in DAS services, including individuals living in San Francisco's less central neighborhoods, younger adults with disabilities, LGBTQ+communities, and some BIPOC subgroups.
+The DAS Hub will convene quarterly steering meetings to coordinate outreach strategy across DAS programs, and develop and track key metrics to understand the shared impact of departmental outreach efforts.
+July 2024 to June 2028 OAA IIIB funding; Non-OAA funding sources C. Provide equitable, culturally inclusive, and affirming services for BIPOC and LGBTQ+ people.
+In FY 2024-25, DAS will administer Year 3 of our pilot LGBTQ+ Mental Health Connections program, which provides short-term counseling and therapy services to approximately 50 LGBTQ+ individuals and HIV long-term survivors ages 50 and older annually.
+July 2024 to June 2028 Non-OAA funding sources